 For purposes of subsequent measurement, financial assets at amortised cost are subsequently measured using the effective interest rate ("EIR") method and are subject to impairment.
-Gains and losses are recognised in profit or loss when the asset is derecognised, modified or impaired.
-The Company's financial assets at amortised cost include finance lease receivables, amounts due from related parties, trade and other receivables and cash and cash equivalents.
+Gains and losses are recognised in profit or loss when the asset is derecognised, modified, or impaired.